-The use of tu, voi and lei in Italian
+The use of tu in Italian

-– when people speaking have an informal relationship or they are friends.
+– when people speaking have an informal relationship or they are friends;

 – when there is a formal relationship between the addresser and the addressee.

-Therefore, if you are in the South of Italy, do not be surprised if you are addressed with a voi even if you are alone!
+However, if you are in the South of Italy, do not be surprised if you are addressed with a voi even if you are alone!